uniquid/developer-wiki/Documents/architecture.md

 * [**System Reserved**](../Documents/systemreserved.md):  range   **[0,31]** are reserved for framework managment
 * **User Defined** : range **[32,143]**  are reserved to be implemented in the application business layer.

-Every Entity has  the provider functionality (almost for the System Reserved functions)
+Every Entity has always the provider functionality (almost for the System Reserved functions)
 ____

 Smart Contract
 --------------

-At the moment the UniquID library implement only **Smart-Contract V.0** that put in relationship three kinds of entites: User, Provider and **Revoker**.
+Currently the UniquID library implement only **Smart-Contract V.0** that put in relationship three kinds of entites: User, Provider and **Revoker**.
-Smart contracts defines how functions of the provider can be called by user and give to the Revoker the possibility to revoke this authorization.
+Smart contracts defines what the user is allowed to request to the Provider and give to the Revoker the possibility to revoke this grant.
-The Contract structure is defined as a transaction that have the structure defined on the table below:
+The Contract structure is defined as a bitcoin transaction that have the structure defined on the table below:

 |Input    |Output                                                           |
 |:-----|:-------------------------------------------------------------------|